Enockdeghost/kiswazi_app/README.md

 - **Integrate Real Translation/Grammar APIs**: Replace the mock functions with actual API calls.
 - **Enhance Flashcards and Lists**: Import/export from CSV, add spaced repetition, etc.

-## Screenshots

-*Add screenshots of the main interface, dictionary tab, flashcard mode, and dark mode here!*

 ## Troubleshooting

 - If you encounter issues with audio playback: